Guillain Barre Syndrome Life Expectancy

 Guillain-Barre symptoms

 Following the initial infection, patients begin to experience problems with their feet, such as numbness or tingling.
 Over time, this spreads upwards throughout the body.
-The symptoms include:

 The acute phase (i.e. as these symptoms develop), usually last around four weeks, and the patient will need significant medical support, especially as the heart and lungs become involved.
 It's during this phase that most deaths occur from Guillain-Barre syndrome - around three to seven patients in 100 will die.